Marjan-Milani/Marjan-Milani/README.md

-- 👋 Hi, I’m @Marjan-Milani Im Msc in AI
+- 👋 Hi, I’m @Marjan-Milani
+- Im Msc in AI and also bachelore in software
 - 👀 I’m interested in coding and security
 - 🌱 I’m currently learning python and machine learning
 - 💞️ I’m here for learn more coding